hazelcast/hazelcast-cpp-client/README.md

 #### 7.8.2.3.
 Near Cache Eviction
 In the scope of Near Cache, eviction means evicting (clearing) the entries selected according to the given `evictionPolicy` when the specified `size` has been reached.

-The `EvictionConfig::setSize` defines the entry count when the Near Cache is full and determines whether the eviction should be triggered.
+The `eviction_config::setSize` defines the entry count when the Near Cache is full and determines whether the eviction should be triggered.

 Once the eviction is triggered the configured `evictionPolicy` determines which, if any, entries must be evicted.